daniel4x0/daniel4x0/README.md

 - 🔭 I’m currently working on **a project called Inception**

-- 👨‍ I am studying Applied Computer Science and Artificial Intelligence **at the University of Rome "La Sapienza"**
+- 👨‍ I studied Applied Computer Science and Artificial Intelligence **at the University of Rome "La Sapienza"**

 - 👨‍💻 I am also a student of **42 Roma Luiss in the 42 global network**

 - 👨‍💻 All of my projects are available on [github.com/daniel4x0](github.com/daniel4x0)

 - 📫 How to reach me: **danieluzegbu@gmail.com**

-- ⚡ Fun fact: **"hippopotomonstrosesquippedaliophobia" is a technical name for fear of long words**

 <h3 align="left">Connect with me:</h3>
 <p align="left">